-(2) The Department of Highway Safety and Motor Vehicles, after consultation with and concurrence by the agency for Health Care Administration, shall adopt rules to implement the provisions of this section according to the provisions of chapter 120.

-(3) Funds expended by the agency for Health Care Administration to carry out the intent of this section \underline{may} shall not be taken from any funds appropriated for patient care.

-765.522 Duty of certain hospital administrators; liability of hospital administrators and, organ procurement organizations, eye banks, and tissue banks.-

-(1) When used in this section, "hospital" means any establishment licensed under chapter 395 except psychiatric and rehabilitation hospitals.

-(1)(2) If Where, based on accepted medical standards, a hospital patient is a suitable candidate for organ or tissue donation, the hospital administrator or the hospital administrator's designee shall, at or near the time of death, notify the appropriate procurement organization organ, eye, or tissue recovery program, which shall access the organ and tissue donor registry created by s.
+- (2) The Department of Highway Safety and Motor Vehicles, after consultation with and concurrence by the agency for Health Care Administration, shall adopt rules to implement the provisions of this section according to the provisions of chapter 120. - (3) Funds expended by the agency for Health Care Administration to carry out the intent of this section may shall not be taken from any funds appropriated for patient care. - Section 11.
+Section 765.522, Florida Statutes, is amended to read: - 765.522 Duty of certain hospital administrators; liability of hospital administrators and, organ procurement organizations, eye banks, and tissue banks.- - (1) When used in this section, "hospital" means any establishment licensed under chapter 395 except psychiatric and rehabilitation hospitals. - (1)(2) If Where, based on accepted medical standards, a hospital patient is a suitable candidate for organ or tissue donation, the hospital administrator or the hospital administrator's designee shall, at or near the time of death, notify the appropriate procurement organization organ, eye, or tissue recovery program, which shall access the organ and tissue donor registry created by s.
 765.5155 or any other donor registry to ascertain the existence of an entry in the registry which that has not been revoked, a donor card, or a document of gift executed by the decedent.
-In the absence of an entry in the donor registry, a document of gift donor card, organ donation sticker or organ donation imprint on a driver's license, or other properly executed document, the procurement organization organ, eye, or tissue recovery program shall request:

-(a) The patient's health care surrogate, as authorized in s.
-765.512(2); or to consent to the anatomical gift of all or any part of the decedent's body for any purpose specified in this part.
+In the absence of an entry in the donor registry, a document of gift donor card, organ donation sticker or organ donation imprint on a driver's license, or other properly executed document, the procurement organization organ, eye, or tissue recovery program shall request: - (a) The patient's health care surrogate, as authorized in s.
+765.512(2); or - (b) If the patient does not have a surrogate, or the surrogate is not reasonably available, any of the persons specified in s.
+765.512(3), in the order and manner listed, to consent to the anatomical gift of all or any part of the decedent's body for any purpose specified in this part.
 Except as provided in s.
 765.512, in the absence of actual notice of opposition, consent need only be obtained from the person or persons in the highest priority class reasonably available.